How much does a private jet cost? In short, it depends on jet size, distance flown, ownership vs. charter, fuel surcharges, and much more.

 For those who fly a handful of times a year, private jet charter provides much of the same value without the upfront investment in a jet.
 Then, let’s not forget the many tiers of private jet travel sitting in between.
 Everything from jet cards to fractional ownership is designed to suit every budget and every lifestyle.

-Flying private is a luxury, yet increasingly, there is a broader range of options opening up this type of premium travel to more and more travelers.
+Flying private is a lifestyle afforded to a high net-worth individual, yet increasingly, there is a broader range of options opening up this type of premium travel to more and more travelers.

 However you choose to fly,